AdamLeyshon/ut99-server/README.md

 When this mod is enabled, self damage (for example from rocket launchers) can be disabled.
 Further configuration can be done in the `System/NoSelfDamage.ini` file.

-## WhoPushedMe
-This mod is added as a mutator.
-So it must be added to the mutators list to work.
-When this mode is enabled, detects if someone is killed because someone else pushed/hit them and they fell to their death and grants the killer the corresponding points (or negative points when a teammate is killed).

 ## ZeroPingPlus103
 This mod is added as a mutator.
 So it must be added to the mutators list to work.
 When this mod is enabled, the clientside calculates if a hit was a hit or not and tells this the server, effectively leading to 0 ping.